klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 };
 ```

-This hook encapsulates the logic for creating a new game and optionally navigating to it.
-It's similar to combining a service method and navigation in Angular.

 ## Step 5: Update the Home Page

-Now, let's update our home page to use the new `useCreateGame` hook.

 ### Exercise 5:

+Before updating the component, try to modify the home page yourself.
+Consider:

+1. How will you use the new `useCreateGame` hook?
-Before updating the component, think about how this simplifies the home page compared to the previous implementation.
+2. How does this simplify the home page compared to the previous implementation?

 Update `src/app/page.tsx`: